Floumzi/ADataStory/index.md

 ## Puting it all together.

-Our new features are very interesting taking apart but combine together ones con think about how analyse the profile of the different users.
+Our new features are very interesting taking apart but combining them together can give us an even better understanding of the users.
 Some can produce equilibrate proportion of activity against fame and some other could react complete differently.
 For this purpose we decided to plot the density of fame against activity.
-Along the different datasets which profile is possible to identify and could we retrieve some logic behind them?
+Along the different datasets, which profile is it possible to identify and could we retrieve some logic behind them?

 For instance we can think about extreme case user classification: